titusjan/argos/README.md

 #### Slicing Data

 Selecting an item in the tree will automatically place it in the `Collector` table at the bottom right of the windows.
-If the item contains numerical data that can be converted to an array, combobox and spinbox widgets will appear in the table.
-These enable you to specify a slice of the array that the inspector will then visualize.
+If the item contains numerical data, drop-down and spinbox widgets will appear in the table.
+These enable you to specify a slice of the data that the inspector will then visualize.

-In the screen shot for instance, the `ColumnAmountO3` HDF-5 dataset is selected and placed in the collector.
-This is a two-dimensional dataset, it contains a world wide distribution of ozone in the atmosphere.
+In the screen shot for example, the `ColumnAmountO3` HDF-5 dataset is selected and placed in the collector.
+This is a two-dimensional data array, it contains a world wide distribution of ozone in the atmosphere.
 The first dimension corresponds to longitude, the second to latidue.
 These dimensions have no name since the dataset has no associated [dimension scales](http://docs.h5py.org/en/latest/high/dims.html).
 Therefore, Argos just calls them `dim-0` and `dim-1`.

 The inspector in the screen shot is an `Image Plot`.
-This is a two-dimensional inspector so there will appear two comboboxes in the table: the first specifies which dimension will be mapped onto the Y-axis (`dim-0` in the example) and the second determines the data dimension that is mapped to the X-axis.
+This is a two-dimensional inspector so there will appear two drop-down box in the table: the first specifies which dimension will be mapped onto the Y-axis (`dim-0` in the example) and the second determines the data dimension that is mapped to the X-axis.